ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: Conclusion

 \section{Conclusion}

 In this work, we propose \sysname{}, a multi-agent conversational system that supports unfamiliar decision-making.
-Our study comparing \sysname{} to a web search condition and a multi-agent framework condition reveals that \sysname{} can support a broader exploration of information in the decision space and a higher-quality decision with confidence compared to \multiagent{}, and can organize and structure the broad information found with lower burden, leading to a more satisfied process and confident final decision compared to \web{}.
-We describe how users orchestrated multiple agents of \sysname{} for unfamiliar decision-making, then discuss user-side implications of a multi-agent conversational system for information discovery and decision-making support.
+Our study comparing \sysname{} to a web search condition and a multi-agent framework condition reveals that \sysname{} can support a broader exploration of information in the decision space and a higher-quality decision compared to \multiagent{}, and can better organize and structure the information found, leading to a more satisfied process and confident final decision compared to \web{}.
+We describe different strategies used to orchestrate the agents in \sysname{} for unfamiliar decision-making, then discuss user-side implications of a multi-agent conversational system for information discovery and decision-making support.